rkoshak/sensorReporter/README.md

 path.

 # Configuration
-The configuration file contains 1 or more Sensor sections which specify ther Type, the MQTT topic to report to, sensor specific info (e.g. pin, BT address, etc.).
+The configuration file contains one or more Sensor sections which specify thier Type, the MQTT topic to report to, sensor specific info (e.g. pin, BT address, etc.).